B-Interactive/cloudflare-stream-wordpress/README.md

 Changes
 ------------
+* Shortcode method always uses signed URL's / tokens.
 * Analytics reporting opt-in/out clearer.
-* Shortcode method now always uses signed URL's / tokens.
 * Added additional shortcode options, controls, autoplay, loop, preload and muted.
+* Uses API Token based API access, for MUCH more secure Cloudflare account access.
+* Uses zones API for more secure Cloudflare account access.
+* Any existing API Key, API account email and API account ID stored in the database are deleted.
+* If updating from version older than 1.0.6, you'll need to enter your API Token and API Zone ID in the configuration page.

 To-Do
 ------------
-* Include support for API Token based API.
+* Add setting for signed URL duration (default is currently 1 hour).
+* Remove analytics.
+* Remove broken Gutenberg block.
-* Include support for zones API.
+* Rebuild Gutenberg block with dynamic support for signed URL's.

 Issues